petru-florea/Low-Frequency-Amplifier/README.md

 + The presence of supply voltages is signaled by an LED

 ### Project folder structure

 Starting from the top level:
-+ *Bill of Materials*  - This contains the bill of materials in CVS, LibreOffice Calc and XML formats
++ *Bill_of_Materials*  - This contains the bill of materials in .xls and .BOM formats
-+ *Drawings*  - This contains PDF and SVG outputs of schematic and PCB files
++ *Data sheets* - This contains the data sheets for the electronic devices used
-+ *Gerbers* - This contains the PCB Gerbers and drill drawings for manufacture, there is also a zip file ready to send to most manufacturers
++ *Layout* - This contains the PCB Gerbers and drill file for manufacture, there is also a .jpg image with the PCB layout
++ *Project docs* - This contains the relevant documenation for this project (in Romanian)
-+ *KiCad* - This contains the original KiCad schematic and PCB design files
++ *Schematics* - This contains the original OrCad schematic and design files.
+There are two folders inside:
+    - *Simulation* contains the OrCad schematic used for circuit simulation
+    - *Transfer PCB* contains the OrCad schematic used for exporting the circuit to the OrCad PCB Editor
++ *Simulations* - This folder contains images of different simulations that prove the circuit is working adequately